Motivic irrationality proofs: Low dimension

 \section{Low dimension}

 In order to implement Theorem \ref{th2} in any specific cases, we must be able to check strong temperedness and compute $\tilde{V}_{\phi}(0)$.
-To this end, we examine the boundary structure more closely.
+For the temperedness, we begin by examining the toric boundary structure more closely.
+(This part draws heavily on \cite[$\S\S$2-3]{DK}.)
 Let $\phi$ and $\PP_{\Delta}$ be as in the first paragraph of $\S$\ref{S3}, with associated family $\X_{\phi} \underset{\rho}{\to}\PP^1$ of anticanonical hypersurfaces.

 Consider the toric variety $\hat{\PP}_{\Delta}$ associated to $\Delta^{\circ}$ without the triangulation, with canonical blow-down morphisms $\PP_{\Delta} \underset{b}{\twoheadrightarrow} \hat{\PP}_{\Delta}$, $\DD_{\Delta} \underset{b}{\twoheadrightarrow} \hat{\DD}_{\Delta} = \hat{\PP}_{\Delta} \setminus \mathbb{G}_m^n$.
 Let $\sigma \subset \Delta$ be a codimension-$j$ face with ($(j-1)$-dimensional) dual $\sigma^{\circ}\subset \Delta^{\circ}$, and $\mathbb{G}_m^{n-j} \cong \hat{\DD}_{\sigma}^{\times} \subset \hat{\DD}_{\sigma}\subset \hat{\DD}_{\Delta}$ the corresponding (open resp. closed) codimension-$j$ stratum.
 The ($(n-j+1)$-dimensional) strata $\DD_{\sigma}^{\alpha} \subseteq b^{-1}(\hat{\DD}_{\sigma})$ correspond to the ($(j-i-1)$-dimensional) faces $\sigma_{\alpha}^{\circ} \subseteq \sigma^{\circ}$ in the triangulation of $\Delta^{\circ}$.
 A basis of the flag $\text{ann}(\sigma^{\circ})\subseteq \text{ann}(\sigma_{\alpha}^{\circ})\subseteq \ZZ^n$ produces $n-j+1$ toric coordinates $\{x_1^{\sigma},\ldots,x_{n-j}^{\sigma};y_1,\ldots,y_i\}$ on $\DD_{\sigma}^{\alpha,\times}$, with $b$ induced by forgetting the $\{y_i\}$.
 Writing $Y_{\phi}:=X_{\phi}^{\lambda} \cap \DD_{\Delta} \underset{b}{\twoheadrightarrow} \hat{Y}_{\phi}$, each\footnote{The $\{ \hat{Y}_{\sigma},Y_{\sigma}^{\alpha}\}$ need not be irreducible, as $\lambda - \phi$ is not assumed $\Delta$-regular for generic $\lambda$.} is cut out of $\DD_{\sigma}^{\alpha}$ resp. $\hat{\DD}_{\sigma}$ by a ``face polynomial'' $\phi_{\sigma}(x_1^{\sigma},\ldots ,x_{n-j}^{\sigma})$ given (up to a shift) by rewriting the terms $\{ c\ux^{\um} \mid \um\in\sigma \}$ of $\phi$ in terms of $\ux^{\sigma}$.